dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

      still agree!

-#### Key helpers: use these.
+#### Two key helpers: use these.

-Two useful helpers:
+When setting up values, use the following two routines (provided in `nrf-hw-support.c`):

+  1. When setting values, almost always use the following routine:

+            nrf_put8_chk(n, NRF_RX_PW_P1, c.nbytes);

+     That will automatically read back the value after writing it and `panic` if it differs.
+You should use it for almost all standard registers (note the `NRF_STATUS` will act differently: why?)

-  1. In general, when implementing device code for an unknown
-     device: if you write a value to a register that you believe should not change, read the value back and check it.
+     In general, when implementing device code for an unknown device: if you write a value to a register that you believe should not change, read the value back and check it.
 This will detect several errors, First, if the register discards values in ways you didn't expect.
      Two, it is smaller than expected or you misunderstood the helper routines (this happened when people set the multi-byte address using `put8` routines which just write a single byte).
 Or, finally, if one of your NRF devices is dead (or the SPI is misconfigured).

-     We give you a routine:

-            nrf_put8_chk(n, NRF_RX_PW_P1, c.nbytes);

-     That will automatically read back the value after writing it and `panic` if it differs.
-You should use it for all standard registers (note the `NRF_STATUS` will act differently: why?)

   2. The receive and transmit addresses are multi-byte.
 They can't be written with a simple `nrf_put8` (which just writes 1 byte).
-     You can use `nrf-hw-support.c:nrf_set_addr` to do this:
+     You can use `nrf_set_addr` to set the address:

             nrf_set_addr(n, NRF_RX_ADDR_P1, rxaddr, addr_nbytes);

-     You should use it.
+     You should use it and look at its implementation to see how it works.
+(For any new SPI device you'd likely have to figure out something similar!)

 #### Key points: read this before coding.